smruthie/Characteristics-Of-A-Given-Primary-Protein-Structure/README.md

 # Computing Chemical Characteristics of Primary Protein Structure

-This program calculates the amount of acidic, basic, polar, non-polar, hydrophobic, and hydrophilic residues in a peptide sequence entered by the user.
-I'm planning to add another block for isolelectric point and protein charges under pH 1-12.
+Protein Sequence Content.py: Calculates the amount of acidic, basic, polar, non-polar, hydrophobic, and hydrophilic residues in a peptide sequence entered by the user. protein charge and pI.py: Calculates the protein charge based on user-inputted protein sequence file, and also the pI if the net charge of the protein is zero.